pawelniewie/pawelniewiadomski.com/_posts/2016-02-14-zen-adding-new-issue-keys.md

 I'm using [PostgREST](http://postgrest.com) as a backend for now.
 That's an easy way to write to the database without writing any code.
 But at the same time that's a stupid way to write to the database because you cannot add any custom code.

-But that's forces me to use the power of the database (or PostgreSQL in this case).
+Without any other place to write the code that forces me to use the power of the database (or PostgreSQL in this case).
 Fixing this requires only two triggers:

 ```ruby
 class CreateProjectNoRule < ActiveRecord::Migration